Torah ark: Evolution

 Originally, the scrolls were placed in moveable containers that were risen up.
 The more permanent placement of the ark was designed as the tribes settled and built temples.
-As early as 245 C.E. in the synagogue of Dura-Europos a slit within the holy wall (or wall facing Jerusalem) was created for the ark.
+As early as 245 CE in the synagogue of Dura-Europos a slit within the holy wall (or wall facing Jerusalem) was created for the ark.
 In ancient times, the cloth wrapped scrolls are believed to have been placed flat within a low wooden box.
 Historical records or discoveries point to a variety of exterior designs becoming popular within the Jewish culture of the time.
 Archeologists found early Torah arks within the Jewish catacombs in Rome decorated with Pompeian frescoes, paintings, and graffiti.

 Throughout Europe, in the Middle Ages, designs favored taller arks.
 In the 14th and 15th centuries, Spanish and German Jewish Hebrew texts depict a new design.
 These texts placed the scrolls inside the ark standing upright, decorated, and wrapped with the appropriate cloth and covers.
-A Sephardic synagogue based in Amsterdam (c.1675) contains a baroque style ark, which takes up the entire width of the central hub of the building.
+A Sephardic synagogue based in Amsterdam (c.
+1675) contains a baroque style ark, which takes up the entire width of the central hub of the building.
 The Sephardic synagogue based as far north as London (c.
 1701) adopted the design as mainstream.
 In this period, most synagogues in Europe were designed with the reading table (or podium) in the center of the building.
 The ark was placed on the Eastern wall, so the congregation would be facing Jerusalem when praying.

 During the 18th century, German synagogues incorporated a baroque style design.
 Decorative features such as pilasters, columns, and vases became a standard practice.
 Wood and stone carvers in Eastern Europe began to employ unique local craft designs in synagogue architecture.
 Folk art and animals were popular design features added to arks created during this period.
 Early designs in the United States featured built-in arks in synagogues, such as the 1763 Touro Synagogue in Newport, Rhode Island, which was inspired by a trend of grandeur in architectural design.
 The United States Jewish community continued to favor the grand or classical design style until around 1840.
 In the mid-1800s the Moorish style synagogues influenced by the Oriental style became the latest fashion in synagogue design.
 The Oriental ark design included sliding doors and a curved forepart.
 The most notable features of this era included domes and arches that contained geometrical polychrome designs.
 Many synagogue styles from the 16th to the 19th century can be seen across American and throughout Europe.
 However, after World War II, the ark design evolved into an art form.
 New experimental forms and materials were employed in the making of modern arks based on the unique interests of the community commissioning the ark.